grimerssy/go-template/internal/server/README.md

 # `/internal/server`

-Server configuration and mappings of middleware and handlers
+Server configuration.

-Note: should make all versions of handlers accessible from their endpoints
+Note: should make all versions of handlers accessible from their endpoints.